carloshkayser/neuroevolution/README.md

 # Neuroevolution: Evolving Neural Network with Genetic Algorithms

-A Python implementation of an Artificial Neural Network (ANN) trained using a Genetic Algorithm (GA) to solve CartPole from OpenAI Gymnasium environments.
+A Python implementation of an Artificial Neural Network (ANN) trained using a Genetic Algorithm (GA) to solve OpenAI Gymnasium environments including CartPole and LunarLander.

 ## Overview